2007 Georgian demonstrations: Government's response

-Saakasvili commented the clashes by saying "We have been hearing for recent months that turmoil was expected in Georgia by autumn.
+Saakashvili commented the clashes by saying "We have been hearing for recent months that turmoil was expected in Georgia by autumn.
 We have been receiving this information from our intelligence" and that "alternative government has already been set up in Moscow".

 Prime Minister Zurab Nogaideli said a coup attempt was made.

 On 7 November, Georgia's Interior Ministry released taped audio and video material purporting to show some opposition leaders – Levan Berdzenishvili of the Republican Party, Giorgi Khaindrava of opposition group Equality Institute, Konstantine Gamsakhurdia, the leader of the Freedom Movement and Shalva Natelashvili, the leader of Labor Party – cooperating with the Russian counter-intelligence service during a meeting with three Russian diplomats.

 Gigi Ugulava, Tbilisi's mayor, defended the action by police, saying: "I was listening to one of the opposition leaders who was saying proudly they planned to pitch tents and set up a tent town in Tbilisi.
 What we did is stop this because it is the will of the people not to have a tent town in Tbilisi."

 Criticism of government actions

 The opposition leaders, NGOs and the public defender of Georgia have harshly criticised the government actions.
 The police was accused of excessiveness, and it was alleged that groups of organized civilians were also engaged in the crackdown on the protesters.
 Illegal arrests, beatings and intimidations were reported.
 Concerns have been expressed about widespread practice of tapping private telephone conversations.
 The government has been accused of media control.

 In December 2008, Sozar Subari, Public Defender (Ombudsman) of Georgia, claimed he had evidence that then Georgia's Interior Minister Vano Merabishvili had ordered police to beat protesters, "mainly in the kidneys and the stomach."
-In his testimony before Georgian Parliament, Subari claimed that he possessed evidence that Defense Minister Davit Kezerashvili, Justice Minister Zurab Adeishvili and Davit Akhalaia (who had no official office then) had had a secret meeting at the office of Interior Ministry on 4 November 2007 where they had decided on the course of action for handling the demonstrations:
+In his testimony before Georgian Parliament, Subari claimed that he possessed evidence that Defense Minister Davit Kezerashvili, Justice Minister Zurab Adeishvili and Davit Akhalaia (who had no official office then) had had a secret meeting at the office of Interior Ministry on 4 November 2007 where they had decided on the course of action for handling the demonstrations.